slopp/snowreport/README.md

 1. I wrote my code and ran it locally using just a Python virtual environment.
 I was also able to test my staging and production resources (GCS and BigQuery) using my local environment by supplying the right GCP IAM permissions to the environment.

 2. Next I setup Dagster Cloud which serves as my control plane.
-I also setup a GKE autopilot cluster which would serve as my execution plane.
+I also setup a GKE autopilot cluster which serves as my execution plane.

-3. Once my code was ready to be deployed, I made a few modifications to prepare it for primetime.
+3. I made a few modifications to prepare it for deployment.
 I added a Dockerfile and dagster deployment configs.
 I also setup a Google Artifact Registry to house the Docker images containing my code.
-The code itself runs in GKE while Dagster Cloud keeps track of everything.
+The code runs in GKE while Dagster Cloud keeps track of everything.

 A few things that I did here are worth calling out for future me:

-- I wrote a custom `bq_io_manager` to handle writing my results to BQ, and my implementation the BQ dataset and table to already exist and be supplied as resource configuration.
+- I wrote a custom `bq_io_manager` to handle writing my results to BQ, and my implementation expects the BQ dataset and table to already exist and be supplied as resource configuration.

-- I decided to make life a little hard for myself to test out a few different ways to handle authenticating to external services.
-For the GCS writing, I rely on the underlying environment to havthee access.
-In production, this is done by having the Kubernetes service account access a GCP IAM service account in a convulted process called workload identity.
+- I decided to make life a little harder for myself to test out a few different ways to handle authenticating to external services.
+For GCS, I rely on the underlying environment to have access.
+In production, this underlying access is granted through the Kubernetes service account which, in turns, binds to a GCP IAM service account in a convulted process called workload identity.
 See the makefile `k8s_iam_for_gcs` for details.
-For BQ, I went with the explicit approach of having the credentials supplied to the client code.
+For BQ, I went with the explicit approach of supplying the GCP IAM service account credentials directly to the client code.
 Locally those credentials are passed through environment variables.
 In production those environment variables are set through K8s secrets, see the make target `k8s_secrets`.
-The v1 R version of this project had a lot less permissioning headaches.

-- My repo is setup to build my dagster code into a Docker image for each commit to a PR.
-This is great for testing changes, but if I just want to update this ReadMe I can have GH skip those actions by including `[skip ci]` in the commit message.
+- My repo is setup to build my Dagster code into a Docker image for each commit to a PR.
+This is great for testing changes, but if I just want to update this ReadMe I can have GitHub skip those actions by including `[skip ci]` in the commit message.

 - My development environment for this work was VS Code + a GCP VM.
 Most of the helpful commands live in the `Makefile`, but: